sambow23/Dell-Precision-5540-macOS/README.md

 | setup_var_3 | 0x789 0x00 |

 ## Thunderbolt
+> [!CAUTION]
+> If you plug in a Thunderbolt dock with a PCIe-based NIC while already booted into macOS, the system will freeze and kernel panic.
+For these kind of docks, make sure it's already plugged in before booting macOS.

+> [!NOTE]
+> If using a Thunderbolt dock such as the CalDigit TS3 Plus or above, the Intel I210 NIC causes system instability when active, it's suggested you either unplug the ethernet cable into the dock or disable the DriverKit kext using these boot arguments.
+>
+> `dk.e1000=0 e1000=0`
+### Thunderbolt BIOS Settings
 |  Thunderbolt Adapter Configuration ||
 | ------------- | ------------- |
 | Enable Thunderbolt™ Technology Support | ✅ |